lugenx/ecohabit/docs/how-to-contribute.md

 ```

-You can check the status of our changes by running the `git status` command again.
+You may check the status of your changes by running the `git status` command again.

 Now it's time to commit our changes.
 To commit your changes, run this command: